Jacks-underscore-username/Wizarding-Academy-for-Magic/units.md

 * **Can give**: no
 * **Can take**: no
 * **Multiplier**: 2
-* **Pay description**: Void target other compound spell with X or more total lines that you control
+* **Pay description**: Void target other compound spell with X or more total lineS that you control
 * **Gain description**: Void target compound spell with X or less total lines
 * **Grant description**:
 * **Drain description**: